LukeHenry04/cse15l-lab-reports/Week2_Lab_Report.md

 ***

-Now, this url path and query `/add-message?s=How are you` adds 'How are you' to the string with a new line:
+A different url path can be used to add different strings.
+Changing the string after `"s="` to `How are you` makes the url path and query: `/add-message?s=How are you`, which now adds 'How are you' to the string, `text`, with a new line.
+The result is a string containing two lines, one with the initial `Hello` and the second with the line `How are you`, shown below:

 ![How Are You Image](https://raw.githubusercontent.com/LukeHenry04/cse15l-lab-reports/main/HowAreYou.png)